MNLobago/Flower_Power/README.md

 The `predict.py` script allows for making predictions using a trained model checkpoint.
 It includes functions to load a pre-trained model, process an input image, and output predictions with associated probabilities.

+### 6. `Image Classifier Project.ipynb`

+The `Image Classifier Project.ipynb` notebook is part of the project workflow and contains detailed code and explanations.
+This notebook cover aspects such as data Loading, model analysis, and visualization of results.
+Use this notebook for an interactive exploration of the image classification project.

 ## Usage

 To train the model and make predictions, follow these steps: